-The incidence of cyber attacks in the last year shows why it has become so important to have proper backups of important files.
+The incidence of cyber attacks in the last year shows why it has become so important to have proper File backups of important files.
 Breaches and data leaks can translate into huge revenue losses for companies and the only way to safeguard against this threat is to go for regular backups of files.
-Nobody is questioning the need for backups any longer; rather every business is now only interested to know ways to do backups and identify the best backup solutions.
+Nobody is questioning the need for backups any longer; rather every business is now only interested to know ways to do backups and identify the best Cloud backup solutions.
 No business can afford to experience any more downtimes because of data loss instances.
 Downtimes not only affect revenues; they can be very damaging for business reputation.
 Reports suggest that nearly 80% of companies which have suffered major data leaks have been forced to discontinue operations within 3 years.

 Data backup and data recovery is definitely not one and the same thing.
-Backups are copies of files which are needed to restore any system that may have crashed.
+File Backups are copies of files which are needed to restore any system that may have crashed.
 Disaster recovery, on the other hand, will include processes and tools which help in recovering lost systems and data when disasters have occurred.
-So, without backups, you cannot carry out disaster recovery solutions.
+So, without File backups, you cannot carry out disaster recovery solutions.
 Backups are needed for everything which you cannot replace and so it includes all kinds of files and databases, applications and end points, media storage, data sources etc.

 Why are backups important for businesses to survive today?